 It also has to be something else.
 It has to be someone’s home.

 Yup.
-Our homes are lived in and loved in.
+Our homes are lived in and well-loved.
 They are chock-a-block with personal touches and personality.
 That’s why they express the essence of our great cities and the character of the people who live here.

 So how does this all work for the home owners?
 Basically, whenever one of our members heads out of town they let us know so we can help them share their home with you.

 Rest assured, members will never be resident while you’re staying, as we only show their homes as available when they’re out of town.

 Continually and inexorably.
-We welcome a couple of dozen new members each week.
 Sign up to the onefinestay mailing list to be kept up to date with our latest additions as well as any special offers we may have.

 onefinestay launched in London in May 2010 and expanded to New York in May 2012.
 And in October 2013 we hot-footed it to Paris and Los Angeles too.

-We're planning to expand to every major world city.
-If you want to be the first to hear about our plans then get in touch.
+If you want to be party to our next move then get in touch.

-The short answer is: all the good bits you’d expect from a hotel.
-You’ll always find the place clean and tidy, with fresh, high quality linen, fluffy towels, and luxury toiletries.
+The short answer is: all the important things to make your stay a comfortable one.
+You’ll always find the place clean and tidy, with fresh, high quality linen, fluffy towels, and boutique toiletries.

 And because we know the members who offer their homes personally, we’ve asked them what makes their place special, and what makes their area interesting.
 With their help, we’ve discovered the best local shops and restaurants, characterful local bars, hidden gems and the intriguing local landmarks – things you won’t find in any guidebook, but in our iPhone app instead.
 And by passing those pearls on to you, we’ll help you escape the tourist traps and to experience the same city locals do – the city you'd see if you were staying with your friends.